StratusLab/stratuslab.github.com/_posts/2013-06-19-review-matlab-tests.md

 ### PuTTY

 Install PuTTY as the SSH client.
 The installer should work without problem.

+You'll need to create the subdirectory `$HOME/.ssh`.
+The easiest way to do this is from the command line.
+Just do the following:

+   $ cd $HOME
+   $ mkdir .ssh

 To use PuTTY with the cloud machines, you must generate a certificate.
 The most recent version of PuTTY allows you to do this on your machine.
 Use the executable PuTTYGen.
-In the interface do the following:
+In the interface do the
+following:

 * Click "generate".
 * Provide key passphrase if you want